Algopaul/PortHamiltonianBenchmarkSystemsCLI.jl/README.md

 Then, clone this repository.

 ## Usage
-Navigate to the directory of this repository and call (in the shell)
+Navigate to the directory of this repository and call (in your shell and *not* from the julia REPL)
 ```bash
 $ julia phbs_cli --help
 ```